 The test results will determine an appropriate starting level for college language study, based on your proficiency in reading comprehension, vocabulary, grammar and listening.
 It is suggested students take the placement exam for the language the they intend to study at Norwich.

 Create your own username and password to log in to the exam site.Take the Modern Languages Placement Exam

 Norwich University requires all new incoming undergraduate students to complete and submit the medical forms prior to arriving on campus.
 Failure to complete these form may affect your ability to attend Norwich.
-Download and complete the PDF document and mail or fax the form to the Norwich University Health Services office by June:
+Download and complete the PDF document and mail the form to the Norwich University Health Services office by June:

 Student Health Center